The Iron Lung#

 Probabilistic latency is incompatible with bounded safety claims.
 A safety check that usually completes in five milliseconds but occasionally takes fifty is not a safety check — it is a race condition.
 Under adversarial load, an attacker can find inputs that push the safety check past its budget and create the window they need.

-The Iron Lung removes that variance.
-By engineering the entire control path to be allocation-free, lock-bounded, and scheduled above OS contention, ANNIE eliminates the long tail.
-The 99.99th percentile of decision latency matches the median.
+The bounded-latency discipline removes that variance.
+By engineering the entire control path to be allocation-free, lock-bounded, and scheduled above OS contention, the 99.99th percentile of decision latency converges toward the median on supported platforms.

-This also lets us make hard claims to customers.
+This also lets us make bounded claims to customers.
 We do not say “ANNIE is fast.”
-We say “ANNIE’s control loop completes inside a documented budget, every time, or the deployment refuses to start.”
+We say “ANNIE’s control loop is measured against a documented budget, and deployments outside the required operating envelope should refuse to start.”

 How you observe it#